When reading up about real estate marketing on social media, you might get the impression that it’s the end all be all.

 3) Running Social Media Advertising Campaigns and/or Growing an Audience Organically

-Because of the continued decline of the organic reach of the mature social media platforms, I would not recommend going down the route of growing your audience organically as a main focus.
+Because of the continued decline of the organic reach of mature social media platforms, I would not recommend growing your audience organically as a primary focus.

-With time, the mature social media platforms tend to use you, and not vice versa.
+With time, mature social media platforms tend to use you, not vice versa.

-So, unless you already are in Clubhouse I would use the advertising options the different social media platforms provide and get control over the potential clients you generate as soon as possible, meaning collecting their contact information, and bringing them to your website.
+So, unless you already are in Clubhouse, I would use the advertising options the different social media platforms provide and get control over the potential clients you generate as soon as possible.
+It means collecting their contact information and bringing them to your website.

-You will need to be a bit more “social” like when participating in a barbecue with friends.
+You will need to be more “social,” like when participating in a barbecue with friends.

 No one likes the guy that wants to sell the latest life insurance during the first sentence when he introduces himself during a social gathering.

 Social media-friendly offers that work better are, for example:

 Remember the example I made with client testimonials as social proof?

 It would only be the attention-grabbing part of the actual offer, the “hook,” so to speak.